cfareste/Inception/README.md

   - `WORKDIR image/path`: The `WORKDIR` instruction sets the current working directory inside the image.
 All paths specified from this will be relative to it.
 If no `WORKDIR` is specified, the default is `/`.
   - `COPY host/path image/path`: This instruction is used to copy files from the host machine to the image.
 The `host/path` argument has the Dockerfile's build context, meaning if you write `COPY . image/path`, the `.` path is equivalent to the Dockerfile's directory path.
 The `image/path` argument has the `WORKDIR` instruction context, but you can specify an absolute path.
 For example, if you want to copy a configuration file you wrote to the image, you would run `COPY ./path/to/conf/file.conf /etc/conf/file.conf`.
   - `EXPOSE port`: This instruction tells Docker which ports our container is expected to publish.
 This keyword is merely informative; it doesn't actually open nor publish any port.
 It is used as a type of documentation to know which ports are intended to be published when running the container.
 To read about publishing ports, see the Docker network section.
   - `ENTRYPOINT [ "exec", "arg1", ... ]` and `CMD [ "exec", "arg1", ... ]`: The `ENTRYPOINT` instruction specifies the command or script that is executed every time the container runs.
 When you run a container with `docker run`, regardless of it being the first time running or a re-run on a stopped container, the `ENTRYPOINT` will be executed.
-Docker keeps the container alive as long as the executable is running; once it stops, the container exits (see [1.1.5 The Docker entrypoint command and PID 1](#115-The-Docker-entrypoint-command-and-PID-1-)). <br/>
+Docker keeps the container alive as long as the executable is running; once it stops, the container exits (see [1.1.5 ENTRYPOINT and PID 1 in Docker](#115-ENTRYPOINT-and-PID-1-in-Docker-)). <br/>
   The `CMD` keyword's function depends on whether `ENTRYPOINT` is present or not: If the `ENTRYPOINT` is not present in the Dockerfile, then the `CMD` specifies the same as `ENTRYPOINT` (the command or script to execute).
 But if the `ENTRYPOINT` is present, the `CMD` will specify the arguments of the `ENTRYPOINT` executable. <br/>
 At least one of these two is needed to write a valid Dockerfile.
 To specify the executable and / or arguments you can either use the exec form (`[ "exec", "arg1", ... ]`) or the shell form (`exec arg1 ...`), though the exec form is preferred as it avoids an extra shell process.